-The overall education level of Midland is somewhat higher than in the average US city of 21.84%: 25.49% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Midland who are college-educated is somewhat higher than the average US community of 21.84%: 26.26% of adults in Midland have at least a bachelor's degree.

-Midland is a somewhat ethnically-diverse city.
+Midland is an extremely ethnically-diverse city.
 The people who call Midland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midland residents report their race to be White, followed by Black or African-American.
 Midland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.38% of the city’s residents.
-Important ancestries of people in Midland include Irish, English, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 41.73% of the city’s residents.
+Important ancestries of people in Midland include Irish, English, Scottish, and French .

 The most common language spoken in Midland is English.
 Other important languages spoken here include Spanish and Chinese.